Salvio Fortuno: Legislation

-Fortuno is the author of Republic Act No. 10755, known as the "Fortuno Law," which allows any elected official of the government, including the president, to take their oath of office before a barangay captain anywhere in the Philippines.
+Republic Act No. 10755, sponsored by Fortuno and known as the "Fortuno Law," allows any elected official of the government, including the president, to be allowed the administering their oath of office by a barangay captain anywhere in the Philippines.

 He was a staunch opponent of the Reproductive Health Bill in Congress.

-Fortuno also supports scholars in their education, providing assistance to thousands of students.
+Fortuno also supports scholars in their educational pursuits, providing assistance to thousands of students.